-this section of the City.
+Comments Received in Objection: Administration Comment: Billboard Signage The existing billboards have an adverse impact on the visual amenity of this section of the City.
+The billboard signage does not contribute any services to the local area, undermines walkability in the area does not provide any sustainable water or power infrastructure.
+The billboard signage should not be justified by the provision of the pocket park which does not provide any shade planting, is uncomfortable and does not appear to be well utilised by members of the public.
 Prior to the installation of the billboards in 2011, the subject site was poorly maintained.
-The installation of the billboards, landscaping, public seating and this section of the City. undermines walkability in the area does not provide any sustainable water or power infrastructure. water fountain has provided an improved streetscape outcome for the community in the interim until the site is redeveloped.
+The installation of the billboards, landscaping, public seating and water fountain has provided an improved streetscape outcome for the community in the interim until the site is redeveloped.
 The applicant has consistently maintained the existing billboard signage as well as the associated landscaping and amenities since 2011.
-1 THE OILY 3 PROPRIENT OF BRIDDOURG SIGNS GREET THE OIGH GOT OILCY IS WELL The City's stance on billboard signage is acknowledged and reflected in the recommendation for a three year renewal of the previous approval. alignment and design of facades along Newcastle and Fitzgerald Streets.
-It is acknowledged that the existing billboards do not represent the intended future built form outcomes for the site and reflected in the recommendation for a three year renewal of the previous approval. the properties around the billboard site.
+The City's prohibition of billboard signs under the Signage Policy is well founded and over-scaled, commercialised billboard signs are at odds with the aim of this Policy.
+The City's stance on billboard signage is acknowledged and reflected in the recommendation for a three year renewal of the previous approval.
+The billboards do not fit the scale, height, style, materials, street alignment and design of facades along Newcastle and Fitzgerald Streets.
+The billboard signage is not consistent with the City's long term planning for development along Newcastle Street.
+It is acknowledged that the existing billboards do not represent the intended future built form outcomes for the site and reflected in the recommendation for a three year renewal of the previous approval.
+The existing billboards are a major disincentive to the redevelopment of the properties around the billboard site.
 It is plausible that the continued existence of the billboard signage and omission of the subject site from the real estate listing could be perceived by prospective buyers as a barrier to purchase and development.
 In the instance that the subject site and adjoining properties were to be purchased in the near future, it is not considered unreasonable that a development could commence, or be close to commencing, within a three year period.
 The recommended three year renewal would ensure that the applicant is able to continue to utilise the subject site for the current purposes during the applicable approval processes.
+Note: Submissions are considered and assessed by issue rather than by individual sub-